-Note: Student loan Payments: in normal circumstances, such as documented illness etc., students cannot take more than a 60 day break from studies otherwise their student loan payments will be suspended or stop.
-Therefore, full time students are strongly advised to follow route 1, to maintain continuation of study following the 120 credits of taught modules.
+Note: Student loan Payments: in normal circumstances, such as documented illness etc., students cannot take more than a 60-day break from studies otherwise their student loan payments will be suspended or stop.
+Therefore, full time students are strongly advised, to maintain continuation of study following the 60 credits of taught modules.